thomasyu21/APCSFinalProject/README.md

 - Anthony Nosaryev:
 	- Implemented Button() constructor, fixed instance variable names
 	- Implemented getIdentity() and setIdentity() methods, the former of which needs testing, publicised Calculator variable annoying

+HW Log May 25 2021
+- Thomas Yu:
+	- Instantiated ArrayList<Button> buttons and began implementation of the buttonClicked method.
+	- Implemented the display method, but the exact location where the expression should be displayed is subject to change.